avisionx/avisionx.net/README.md

 ## Getting Started

-To use this repo as a template [click](https://github.com/avisionx/portfolio/generate) or to get up and running with this project on your local machine follow these simple steps.
+To get up and running with this project on your local machine follow these simple steps.

 ### Prerequisites